DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 --------- | ---- | ------------
 windowDescriptor *(optional)* | Object | Object that describes the target window.
 If this parameter is omitted, the currently active window is selected.

->You can not close the last remaining window, or windows with open children.
+>You cannot close the last remaining window or windows with open children.

 **Examples:**